 This website does not really handle any transactions, but since I write about security it makes sense to use SSL/https.
 It turned out to be pretty straightforward.
 My provider offers the SSL certificate – it just needed to be enabled.
 The provider recommended to use the plugin “Really Simple SSL”, which I did.

 Then I went to Google Webmaster tools and introduced two new sites in my “property set” – namely the “https://” version with and without “www”.

 I submitted the usual sitemap.xml to both.
 I also updated in Google Analytics.

 Finally I added the https versions in Bing.

-Enabling SSL mean that HTTP/2 now automatically was used.
+Enabling SSL means that HTTP/2 is now automatically used.
 The provider had already enabled this for https, so now it got active.
 However, a lot of traffic was still HTTP/1.1.

-A google analytics test was followed up by a test with pingdom.com.
-This allows you to test the speed in other ares of the world.
+After a google analytics test, I did a test with pingdom.com.
+This allows you to test the speed in other areas of the world.
 I found that the redirect from http to https was timeconsuming – it added 0.5s to the load time.
 In the “Really Simple SSL” plugin I removed the redirect in the application and moved it to the .htaccess file.
 This saved me 0.5s from San Jose to Denmark.

 Speeding up again